pravega/.github/how-to-release.md

 # Promote the release

-After the release is done, please share the release announcement in both `#general` and the release channel.
+After the release is done, please share the release announcement in both `#general` and the release Slack channel.

 ## Cleanups

-Please double check and drop if there are no staging repositories for this release on sonatype.
+Please double check that there are no staging repositories for this release on sonatype, and drop if there is some left.

 Once the release is done, create an issue and corresponding pull request to change the `pravegaVersion` in `gradle.properties` to `X.Y.(Z+1)-SNAPSHOT` for the release branch `rX.Y`.